Cacti/documentation/Principles-of-Operation.md

-telnet | programming telnet scripts to retrieve data available to sysadmins only ssh | much like telnet, but more secure (and more complicated) http(s) | invoke remote cgi scripts to retrieve data via a web server or parse web pages for statistical data (e.g. some network printers) snmp | use net-snmp's exec/pass functions to call remote scripts and get data ldap | to retrieve statistical about your ldap server's activities use your own | invoke nagios agents
+telnet | programming telnet scripts to retrieve data available to sysadmins only ssh | much like telnet, but more secure (and more complicated) http(s) | invoke remote cgi scripts to retrieve data via a web server or parse web pages for statistical data (e.g. some network printers) snmp | use Net-SNMP's exec/pass functions to call remote scripts and get data ldap | to retrieve statistical about your ldap server's activities use your own | invoke Nagios agents

 and much more...